What Can I Learn From Taking A Bipolar Test?

 Although bipolar disorder is a lifelong condition, it may be possible to manage mood swings and other symptoms by following a treatment plan.
 In many cases, bipolar disorder is successfully treated by psychological counseling (psychotherapy), medications, or a combination of the two.

-Why take a test for bipolar disorder?
+Can taking a bipolar test diagnose a bipolar disorder?

 If you have had at least one episode of symptoms of bipolar disorder, further exploring these symptoms can feel validating.
 Taking a bipolar disorder test at home or online or an official diagnostic exam might give insight into how bipolar disorder impacts your life.